isomerpages/ogp-buildforgood/_bfg-environment/About BFG Environment.md

 </tr>
 </tbody>
 </table>
+<p>The above problem areas are identified based on the 700 problem statements
-<p>Builders may still work on problems that are not mentioned above, as long
+crowdsourced from citizens last year.
+Builders may still work on problems that are not mentioned above, as long as they are public good problems.</p>
-as they impact the environment.</p>
-<p>Read <a href="https://www.mse.gov.sg/cos" rel="noopener noreferrer nofollow" target="_blank">here</a> on
-key environmental areas that MSE outlined in the Committee of Supply 2024 debate.</p>
 <p></p>